Employee engagement ROI: is the investment worth it?

-The financial consequences of employee disengagement are hefty and will probably shock you, but if you act and actively design and shape your organization’s culture, you can unlock this wasted money for big investments.
+The financial consequences of employee disengagement are substantial and often under-estimated, but if you act and actively design and shape your organization’s culture, you can unlock this wasted money for big investments.

 Three key takeaways